raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ⚪️⚪️⚪️⚪️
 ```

-Would be encoded like this:
+Would be encoded as a quad tree like this:

 ```javascript
 const quadTree = [